phosfuldev/phos_website/_posts/2024-07-18-my-rudimentary-understanding-of-psych-abolition.md

 tags: [mental health, psych abolition]
 ---

-Just want to share when I have learned so far.
+Just want to share what I have learned so far.

+Lists are non-exhaustive.

 #### Psych abolition is:

 - Started from real needs of people not being met and real harm people experienced
 - Legitimising and uplifting lived experience and lived wisdoms, while critically examining the trust we give to institutions and structures established without us
 - **Holding power and people in power accountable** - when you have power, you have responsibility.
 The higher the power disparity, the bigger the responsibility.
-- Build power outside of existing systems, instead of trying to gain power within - this doesn’t mean the 2nd kind of work is discouraged or looked down upon (that depends on how each individual practice psych abolition, it’s not universal I think)
+- Build power outside of existing systems, in contrast to gaining power within - this doesn’t mean the 2nd kind of work is necessarily discouraged or looked down upon
 - Autonomy first
 - Forced care is not good care
 - Education, informed consent, and empowerment